fbpx

 Why We Chose Sunlighten

-When I grew up in Austria in the early 1980s, infrared saunas weren’t a thing yet.
-However, I did get exposed to traditional steam saunas during my time as a professional track and field athlete, when I was in my 20s.
+When I was growing up in Austria in the early 1980s, infrared saunas weren’t a thing yet.
+However, I did get exposed to traditional Finnish saunas during my time as a professional track and field athlete, when I was in my 20s.

-Our athletics club had several saunas that we used in winter after intense workouts to relax and speed up muscle recovery.
-But that was almost 20 years ago, and it wasn’t until the summer of 2021 that I re-discovered the benefits of sauna bathing.
+Our athletics club had several saunas and a steam room that we used in winter after intense workouts to relax and speed up muscle recovery.
+But that was almost 20 years ago, and it wasn’t until the summer of 2021 that I rediscovered the benefits of sauna bathing.

 Based on my findings, I decided to give Sunlighten a try because they seemed to offer the most advanced product (as far as the technology is concerned), because they use only non-toxic materials, and because they test all of their saunas for EMF levels.

-More importantly, Sunlighten’s top-of-the-line sauna (the mPulse) is a true full-spectrum infrared sauna.
-That means the sauna has dedicated heaters for each of the three infrared wavelength segments.
-Additionally, Sunlighten added a touchscreen to the mPulse, which allows me to customize each wavelength depending on the specific benefits I want to achieve.
+More importantly, Sunlighten’s top-of-the-line sauna (the mPulse) is a true full-spectrum infrared sauna with dedicated heaters for each of the three infrared wavelength segments.
+Additionally, Sunlighten added a touchscreen to the mPulse, which allows you to customize each wavelength depending on the specific benefits you want to achieve.

-The combination of these factors made Sunlighten the winner over some of the competing products on the market, including Clearlight.
+The combination of these factors made Sunlighten the winner over some of the other good IR saunas on the market, including Clearlight.

 To learn more about the differences between the various saunas Sunlighten offers, check out the comparison table below.